-WW Recipe of the Day: Easy Healthy Tuna Nicoise Salad for Two
+WW Recipe of the Day: Easy Canned Tuna Nicoise Salad for Two

 Summer spells Salad Nicoise all over France.
 Whether you're in Nice where it started, or in busy Paris when it sizzles, you'll find the salad in brasseries, bistros and even in market stalls.